davidfdr99/PreExtinction/README.md

 ### Objective

-The objective of the project was to create a database with multile APIs to predict the endangerment of species.
-Our MVP predicts in two classes 'least concerned' and 'endangered' unlabelled species of the Mollusca phylum.
+The objective of the project was to create a database and a Machine Learning model with multile APIs to predict the endangerment of species.
+Our Minimum Viable Product predicts in two classes 'least concern' and 'endangered' unlabelled species of the Mollusca phylum.
+The 'endangered' category merges all non 'least concern' labels.

 ### Processing

+We merged the GBIF and IUCN data based on species name.
+Only species with at least one conservation status were kept.
+This resulted in the number of species going from 8760 to 4133.

+For each timepoint with available year and location (longitude and latitude), we queried the Open Meteo API to retrieve meteorological data and sum it up in a yearly fashion.
+These yearly statistics avoid having seasonality-based bias.

 ### Model

+The used data are the median of all timepoints for continuous data and the last timepoint for categorical data.
+After necessary filters and normalization methods, we used XGBoost, a gradient boosting model based on decision trees.

 ### Results

+We obtained satisfactory results with accuracy and recall metrics approaching 80%.

-### Équipe
+### Team

 Our fabulous team wad led by Nicolas Godron along with Hugues Escoffier, David Fandrei and Mélanie Brégou.